 Hi!
 Thanks for checking out UpdateKit!
 I hope you find it useful.
 If you have any suggestions for how to

-Also, be sure to check out the new RoutinePub Shortcut, which provides an easy way to publish your Shortcuts to the RoutineHub service directly from your iOS device!
+If you prefer to host your Shortcuts on the RoutineHub service, the RoutinePub Shortcut provides an easy way to publish your Shortcuts to the directly from your iOS device.
 I built it in collaboration with the creator of RoutineHub, and it will help simplify your Shortcut publishing flow, especially with the UpdateKit 2.0 integration discussed below.

 Thanks again for checking this out!

 You can download the release of UpdateKit from mikebeas.com/updatekit/download.

 If you are using a self-hosted UpdateKit data file (more details on that throughout this document), you can use UpdateKit.js to embed your current version number, latest release date, and release notes on your website, as well get the iCloud URL for the latest version of your Shortcut.
 For more information, check the comment at the top of the file.

 UpdateKit is a drop-in automatic updater for your Shortcuts.
 You can call UpdateKit from within your own